Video Streaming Content Delivery – What to Look for in a CDN in 2025

 When it comes to servers in your CDN, quantity is just as important as quality.

 A key element of a good CDN for live streaming is a large number of servers.
 The absolute size of the server network can be used as a proxy for scalability and overall speed.
+The more servers in a network, the more bandwidth the network can handle.

-This translates to less congestion for users and a better overall experience.
+In practice, this translates to less congestion for users and a better overall experience.
 A powerful live streaming CDN simply has a large number of servers available.

 Many video streaming CDNs don’t have a huge distribution of edge servers.
 Typically, concentrations are high in major cities in the US and Europe.
 Once you start moving to other regions of the world, servers may be sparse or non-existent.